blackmann/blackmann.github.io/src/content/blog/stupidity-test.md

 > TypeScript too.

 These are just a few examples where I eventually joined the multitude — not without cost.
-They cost of missing opportunities and wasting time and money.
+The cost of missing opportunities and wasting time and money.
 But I could have avoided all of that.
 I believe you can also count moments in your life where this has happened.

 How?
 By using what I call the stupidity test.
 It’s easy.
 Pick a few people you admire or respect and see what they think/choose about the topic.
 Now, assuming everyone is stupid and they’re doing something that this person or these people you look up to are a part of, then it implies they’re stupid.
 But that would be contradictory — you definitely aren’t looking up to stupid people.